Last updated April 27th, 2023.

 Thai exports have been rather weak lately.
 But while the nation’s GDP is rising slower than its neighbors, a relative lack of reliance on trade has kept the baht strong.

-You can’t say the same about places like Malaysia.
+You can’t say the same thing about places like Malaysia.
 Thailand’s southern neighbor is extremely dependent on oil exports.
 Low crude prices have, at least in part, caused the Malaysian ringgit to suffer as one of Asia’s worst currencies.

 Plus, countries such as Thailand aren’t going through massive amounts of QE like Japan now is.